Perspicacity11/MakersWk7-JavascriptWebApps/pills/setup_minimal_frontend_webapp.md

 In case you have any other (non JavaScript) resources, such as CSS files, images, etc, they can probably be put into a different directory (usually called `assets`, `static` or `resources`, or something similar).

-Once again, you shouldn't too much about having the "right" structure, as it will vary between teams and projects — focus on having something consistent and that works for you, so you know where to find your files and how to require them without too much confusion.
+Once again, you shouldn't worry too much about having the "right" structure, as it will vary between teams and projects — focus on having something consistent and that works for you, so you know where to find your files and how to require them without too much confusion.

 <!-- BEGIN GENERATED SECTION DO NOT EDIT -->